aniekan12/navigatortwopointzero/README.md

 # devfest_handson

-This app is a sample app for the DevFest 2022 hands-on session that shows you how to use navigator 2.0.
+This app is a sample app for Aniekan's DevFest 2022 hands-on session that shows you how to use navigator 2.0.

 ## Resources that will help you